kostaslbc/gps-tracker/README.md

 # How to install
 1. Download all files and extract them to a single directory.
 For example C:\\gps_tracker.
 2. Double click Upload Receiver_File_433.bat for receiver board.
+This will flash Receiver board.
 3. Double click Upload Sender_File_433.bat for the sender board.
+This will flash Sender board.

 # Photos
 ![IMG_20250905_181709-EDIT](https://github.com/user-attachments/assets/d7cca124-4c34-4698-9a94-eae1d5b39b18)